homelabclusters/architecture/Architecture_Overview/arch.md

 ## 8. Go Website

-Dockerize your Go app and create a deployment pointing to it:
+Dockerize the Go app and create a deployment pointing to it:
 ```Dockerfile
 FROM golang:alpine
 WORKDIR /app